y-ncao/Python-Study/about.md

 #####Hiring Manager: Your Future Boss
 * What is the ideal candidate?
 * What are some challenges one might face in this position?
-* What are the most important skillset for the job?
+* What are the most important skill set for the job?
 * What are the backgrounds of people in the team?
 * What's a typical career path at the company for someone in this role?
 * If I am luck enough to get the job, what preparation would you suggest me do?